 A.L.
-Lloyd sang The Widow of Westmorland's Daughter on the 1966 theme album The Bird in the Bush: Traditional Erotic Songs.
+Lloyd sang The Widow of Westmorland’s Daughter on the 1966 Topic album of tradtional erotic songs, The Bird in the Bush.
 He was accompanied by Dave Swarbrick on fiddle and Alf Edwards on concertina.
 He recorded it a second time in 1966 for his album The Best of A.L.
 Lloyd.
-Lloyd said in the latter album's sleeve notes:
+Lloyd said in the latter album’s sleeve notes:

 The ballad scholar Francis James Child was sent a copy of this sly song but he omitted it from his printed collection.
 He rejected a number of ballads that he felt offended against the prevailing standard of decency, and perhaps that was his reason here.
 Fortunately the folk have not been so squeamish as the scholars, and so the humorous tale of the girl so innocent that she thought her lost maidenhead could be replaced if she lay downside up, has survived in good shape in oral tradition despite its absence from print.

-A third version, recorded by John Kaneen live at the Top Lock Folk Club, Runcorn, on November 5, 1972 was included in the compilation Classic A.L.
-Lloyd and in 2010 on the CD An Evening with A.L.
+A third version, recorded by John Kaneen live at the Top Lock Folk Club, Runcorn, on 5 November 1972 was included in 1994 on his compilation Classic A.L.
+Lloyd and in 2010 on the CD An Evening With A.L.
 Lloyd.

 John Kirkpatrick sang The Widow of Westmorland’s Daughter on his 1972 Trailer album Jump at the Sun with Richard Thompson and Ashley Hutchings playing guitar and bass.
 For contractual reasons, though, they were masked behind the pseudonyms Agnes Mirren and Humphrey de Echyngham.

-Peter Hall sang The Lass o' the Moorland Hills in 1976 on The Gaugers' Topic album Beware of the Aberdonian.
-Duncan MacLennan commented in the album's sleeve notes:
+Peter Hall sang The Lass o’ the Moorland Hills in 1976 on The Gaugers’ Topic album Beware of the Aberdonian.
+Duncan MacLennan noted:

 This fetching tale of naivete being triumphant over hardened experience is taken from the Gavin Greig manuscripts, the source singer being Miss Annie Shirer of Kininmonth, Aberdeenshire.
 Traditional songs abound with stories of lost maidenheads; this one is rare in dealing with the technique for regaining them!
 It is perhaps more generally known in English versions as The Widow of Westmoreland’s Daughter, or in Ireland simply as The Widow of the West Moor Lands.

-Linda Adams sang The Widow of Westmorland's Daughter in 1976 on her and Paul Adams' Sweet Folk All album of songs of Cumbria and the Border, Country Hirings.
+Linda Adams sang The Widow of Westmorland’s Daughter in 1976 on her and Paul Adams’ Sweet Folk and Country album of songs of Cumbria and the Border, Country Hirings.
+They noted:

 Dave Swarbrick sang The Widow of Westmorland on Fairport Convention’s 1978 album Tipplers Tales.
 This track was also included in 1998 on their compilation CD Fiddlestix.
 A live version from Cropredy 1982 is on the video Forever Young.
 Another version was recorded live-in-the-studio on their 1987 album In Real Time.